Yixin-Hu/TetWild/README.md

 TODO :)-->

 ### Function Wrapper

+💡 The input surface mesh reader we are using is open-sourced so it could fail or read in something wrong.
+If you encounter this problem, please use our function wrapper and pass the raw data directly to TetWild.

 We provide a wrapper for TetWild in `tetwild.h`, allowing users do the tetrahedaliztion without read/write data from/to files.
 One can use it in the following way: